enjsmoove/hrsf71-solo-exercise-solutions/README.md

 ## Basic Requirements:

-- [ ] Fix the error that happens when you start the server (hint: google the error)
+- [ X ] Fix the error that happens when you start the server (hint: google the error)

 - [ ] Use [knex migrations](http://knexjs.org/#Migrations) to create a `repos` table.
 It should have columns for the repo's name, the owner's username, and the repo's number of stargazers.